lbrito1/blog/content/posts/2020-05-16-figuring_out_nvidia_x_linux.md

 Here's a chart of my laptop's power rate:

-<%= render('/image.*', src: '/blog/assets/images/2020/power.png', alt: "", caption: "") %>
+<%= render('/image.*', src: '/blog/assets/images/2020/power.png', alt: "Ubuntu power consumption chart.", caption: "Ubuntu's power rate over time.") %>

-Using the integrated Intel GPU, the rate stays around 10W.
+Using the integrated Intel GPU, the rate fluctuates around 10W.
 When the Nvidia card kicks in, which is what was going on around the middle of the chart, it jumps to 40W+.

 ### References